 One of my favorite flavors of the holiday season is gingerbread.
 I love its moist crumb and dark spiciness.
-Warm from the oven, dusted with powdered sugar and glazed or topped with sweetened whipped cream it can’t help but hint of holiday magic.
+Warm from the oven, dusted with powdered sugar, then topped with whipped cream or a sweet glaze, it can’t help but hint at holiday magic.
 The spicy fragrance reminds me of warm hours spent in the kitchen baking for family and friends.
 Each mouthful lingers like a memory and the dense texture has a palpable old world charm.

 Over the years I have looked for a perfect gingerbread recipe.
-I have one or two that I like but either has room for improvement in my book, either in the blend of spices, the texture or the ease of preparation.
-So, when I saw Ina Garten bake Old Fashioned Gingerbread while watching the food network I knew I wanted to give her recipe a try.
+I have one or two that I like but either has room for improvement, either in the blend of spices, the texture, or the ease of preparation.
+So, when I saw Ina Garten bake Old-Fashioned Gingerbread while watching the Food Network I knew I wanted to give her recipe a try.

-Despite my aversion to raisins, I was feeling adventurous and followed her recipe carefully.
-The recipe calls for white raisins, which are often plumper than dark ones, and are somewhat more to my liking.
-What’s more, the recipe calls for the raisins to be soaked in rum and that seemed like an intriguing addition to an ordinary gingerbread cake.
+Despite my aversion to raisins, I was feeling adventurous and followed her directions carefully.
+The recipe called for white raisins, which are often plumper than dark ones, and are somewhat more to my liking.
+What’s more, the instructions call for the raisins to be soaked in rum.
+It reminded me of my recipe for Bread Pudding with Bourbon Sauce.
+It seemed like an intriguing addition to an ordinary gingerbread cake.
 The recipe also calls for candied ginger and I had a bag on hand that I had picked up at a local Asian market.

 This gingerbread turned out great.
 I extended the baking time by about ten minutes before it tested done.
 The result was perhaps a little dry but still quite delicious.
-I shared it with friends and it got good reviews.
-The rum soaked raisins did add an exotic flavor that many people liked.
+I shared the cake with friends and it got good reviews.
+The rum soaked raisins added an exotic flavor that many people liked.
 I agreed, and yet the texture sort of bothered me.
-I was reminded that I really don’t care for raisins in cakes, even when they have a nice flavor, so I decided to modify the recipe and try again.
+It reminded me that I really don’t care for raisins in cakes, even when they have a nice flavor.
+In the end, I decided to modify the recipe and try again.

 On my second try I consulted a few other recipes I have used before and made quite a few modifications.
 I increased the amount of finely chopped candied ginger and used part whole wheat flour instead of just white.
-As I often do in recipes I doubled the spices for a deeper flavor and I added cocoa powder and a pinch of ground chili powder to the blend.
-I was also careful not to let the cake overbake.
+As I often do, I doubled the spices in this recipe for a deeper flavor.
+I also added cocoa powder and a pinch of ground chili powder to the blend.
+Even more importantly, I was careful not to let the cake overbake.

-The result was a delicious dark, spicy gingerbread.
+The result was a wonderfully dark and deliciously moist gingerbread.
 This is a comfort food in my book.
 Each spicy mouthful, hints of festive flavors from holidays past and its moist dense texture is packed with old-fashioned appeal.
-To me it is a perfect ending to a casual holiday meal and is even better served beside a crackling fire.
+To me it is the perfect ending to a casual holiday meal.

 Old-Fashioned Gingerbread